RamaneekGill/dicom-batch-loader/README.md

 ### Non Machine Learning Segmentation

 Convolutions!
 Kernels have historic significance in computer vision, especially for edge detection.
-Sobel filter is great for edge detection.
+Sobel filter is a great example.

-Thresholds with image gradients actually may work very well since most inner contours are a clear distinction from the outer contour boundaries based on the pixel intensities changing quickly.
-A convolution

 From the sample data in this exercise it seems like the problem is almost an edge detection challenge when given an outer contour.
-Don't believe me?
-Just view the images in https://github.com/RamaneekGill/dicom-batch-loader/blob/master/visualized
+View the images in https://github.com/RamaneekGill/dicom-batch-loader/blob/master/visualized to get a sense of the data.

+Thresholds with image gradients may work suprisingly well since most inner contours are a clear distinction from the outer contour boundaries based on the pixel intensities changing quickly.
+A convolution with a Sobel filter to compute the gradient magnitude can be a quick test.
+OpenCV is good for this I believe.

 I wouldn't go all out edge detection with an algorithm like canny edges since it seems like you'd have to constantly tweak parameters and can pick up small artifacts.

 First I would smooth them image, light gaussian smoothenning I've found works well in the past.
 Then use a watershed algorithm to perform segmentation.

 Why watershed?
 Works on greyscale, seperates 'basins' seems almost like what the task is at hand.
-I've found watershed to have problems with noisy images which seem like our case so tuning the image smoothening would be key.
+I've found watershed to have problems with noisy images so tuning the image smoothening would be key.

 Having strict thresholds such as only one blob is allowed (the inner contour) and a minimum area size may help.
+Domain logic plays a role here as well.

 ### Machine Learning Approach
 - Fix generator issue in the Notes section